Fiserv/Commerce-Hub/docs/Resources/Master-Data/Gateway-Response.md

-# Gateway Response
+# Commerce Hub Response

-## Overview

-The Gateway Response contains the response parameters from Commerce Hub for any successful or unsuccessful transaction.
+The Commerce Hub Response contains the response parameters for any successful or unsuccessful transaction.

-#### gatewayResponse
+## Gateway Response

 <!--
 type: tab